brunobord/the-black-hack/english/the-black-hack.md

 ## Initiative

 When combat breaks out, everyone must be sorted into an order so they each get to act and react in turn.
-Every character tests their DEX, those that succeed, take their turn before their opponents, they must then act as a group - deciding their own order for actions.
-Those that fail their DEX tests, go after their opponents.
+Every character tests their **DEX**, those that succeed, take their turn before their opponents, they must then act as a group - deciding their own order for actions.
+Those that fail their **DEX** tests, go after their opponents.

 ## Monster HD

-HD represents a monster's level and the number of d8 rolled to determine its HP.
+**HD** represents a monster's level and the number of d8 rolled to determine its HP.

 ----

 ## Attacking, defending & damage

-When a character attacks a creature they must roll below their STR stat for a Melee Attack or DEX for a Ranged Attack.
-Likewise, when a creature attacks, the character must roll below its STR against a Melee Attack and DEX against a Ranged Attack to avoid taking damage.
+When a character attacks a creature they must roll below their **STR** stat for a **Melee Attack** or **DEX** for a **Ranged Attack**.
+Likewise, when a creature attacks, the character must roll below its **STR** against a Melee Attack and **DEX** against a Ranged Attack to avoid taking damage.
 A GM will often give the stat required for the test.

-The damage an attack deals is based on the character’s class or the number of HD a monster has.
+The damage an attack deals is based on the character’s class or the number of **HD** a monster has.

-To make a Melee Attack an opponent must be Close.
-Ranged Attacks against Close opponents are possible, but the attacker suffers a Disadvantage.
+To make a **Melee Attack** an opponent must be **Close**. **Ranged Attacks** against **Close** opponents are possible, but the attacker suffers a **Disadvantage**.

-Monsters deal damage based on their HD - refer to the table opposite, but if you’d prefer to use the damage stats listed in a module that you are playing, you can certainly do that instead.
+**Monsters** deal damage based on their **HD** - *refer to the table opposite*, but if you’d prefer to use the damage stats listed in a module that you are playing, you can certainly do that instead.

 ## Two handed weapons